Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 If it didn't work: Poop.
 A number of things could have gone wrong.
 I would suggest making sure `npm install` ran fine, and Googling for any error messages that you get.

-### Remove the sample code
+## Remove sample code, add LESS

 Now that we know our development environment works, we can get rid of the sample code inside `src/`.
 We're going to put our own code files in there.

 We're left with a skeleton project that's full of configuration files, a dev server, and an empty `index.html`.
-This is a good time to make another `git commit`.
+This is a good opportunity for another `git commit`.

+### Add LESS compiling

+Less is my favorite way to write stylesheets.
+It looks almost like traditional CSS, but gives you the ability to use variables, nest definitions, and write mixins.
+We won't need much of this for the H1B graphs project, but nesting will make our style definitions nicer, and LESS will make your life easier in bigger projects.

+Webpack can handle compiling LESS to CSS for us.
+We just have to install a couple of Webpack loaders, and add three lines to the config.

+Let's start with the loaders:

+{linenos=off}
+   $ npm install --save style-loader less-loader

+Remember, `--save` adds `style-loader` and `less-loader` to package.json.
+The `style-loader` takes care of transforming `require()` calls into `<link rel="stylesheet"` definitions, and `less-loader` takes care of compiling LESS into CSS.

+To add them to our build step, we have to go into `webpack.config.dev.js`, find the `loaders: [` definition and add a new object.
+Like this:

+{linenos=on,starting-line-number=19}
+    module: {
+        loaders: [{
+          test: /\.js$/,
+          loaders: ['babel'],
+          include: path.join(__dirname, 'src')
+        },
+				// leanpub-start-insert
+				{
+           test: /\.less$/,
+           loader: "style!css!less"
+        }
+				// leanpub-end-insert
+        ]
+    }

+Don't worry if you don't understand what the rest of this file does.
+We're going to look at that in the next section.

+Our addition tells Webpack to load any files that end with `.less` using `style!css!less`.
+The `test:` part is a regex that  describes which files to match, and the `loader` part uses bangs to chain three loaders.
+The file is first compiled with `less`, then compiled into `css`, and finally loaded as a `style`.

+At least that's how I understand it.
+These loader incantations can get pretty intricate and to be honest, I usually copy paste them from examples in README files.

+If we got everything right, we should now be able to use `require('./style.less')` to load style definitions.
+This is great because it allows us to have separate style files for each component, which makes our code more reusable since every module comes with its own styles.

+Wonderful.

-In the rest of this chapter, we're going to look at the different config files to get some understanding of what's going on.
-You should jump straight to [the meat](#the-meat-start), if you don't care about understanding config files right now.
+In the rest of this chapter, we're going to take a deeper look into all the config files that came with our boilerplate.
+You should jump straight to [the meat](#the-meat-start), if you don't care about that right now.

+## What's in the boilerplate

+Boilerplate is great because it lets you get started right away.
+No setup, no fuss, just `npm install` and away we go.

+But you *will* have to change something eventually.
+When you do, understanding how the boilerplate you used is constructed will help.
+You don't have to know every detail about everything of course.
+That's what Google is for.

+To make future googling easier, we're now going to look at the core ingredients of the boilerplate we used.
+Other boilerplates, of which there are many, might include other bits and pieces but they're all going to have at least two:

+* the webpack config
+* the dev server

+Everything else is optional.

+### Webpack config

+### Dev server

+### Babel config

+### Editor config